Sources and Destinations

 )

 This will produce 12 aspirate steps and 12 dispense steps.
 The steps alternate, with the pipette moving back and forth between the reservoir and plate each time.
-Using distribute() with the same arguments is more optimal in this scenario:
+Using distribute_with_liquid_class() with the same arguments is more optimal in this scenario:

 volume=50,